corda/corda/docs/source/tutorial-cordapp.rst

   task deployNodes(type: com.r3corda.plugins.Cordform, dependsOn: ['jar']) {
       directory "./kotlin-source/build/nodes"                            // The output directory.
-      networkMap "Controller"                              // The artemis address of the node to be used as the network map. node {
+      networkMap "CN=Controller,O=R3,OU=corda,L=London,C=UK" // The distinguished name of the node to be used as the network map. node {
-          name "Controller"                                // Artemis name of node to be deployed. nearestCity "London"                             // For use with the network visualiser. advertisedServices = ["corda.notary.validating"] // A list of services you wish the node to offer. p2pPort 10002
+          name "CN=Controller,O=R3,OU=corda,L=London,C=UK" // Distinguished name of node to be deployed. nearestCity "London"                             // For use with the network visualiser. advertisedServices = ["corda.notary.validating"] // A list of services you wish the node to offer. p2pPort 10002